lonnv/whiskey-grader/README.md

-As Postgres user create a `whiskeygrader` role in psql `create role whiskeygrader with password 'password1'`
+As Postgres user create a `whiskeygrader` role in psql `create role whiskeygrader with password 'password1'` Setup development and test database with: `rails db:setup`

-Setup development and test database with: `rails db:setup`
+As Postgres user connect to development and test database with psql and install the pg_trgm extension `CREATE EXTENSION pg_trgm;`

 Run `bundle exec rspec` to run test suite